 I woke up this morning thinking about Sicily.
 I miss the first house we lived in with the fig, olive, and lemon trees.
 The figs should be ripe now.
 There were two olive trees and my dog would constantly chew up then spit out the olives that fell to the ground.
 They tasted terrible and I don’t know why he kept trying, but he kept it up.

 He also taught me to pick the ripe and nearly-ripe olives and cure them by layering olives with salt in a basket and letting them sit for a few weeks until they were shriveled and pungent and delicious.
 I didn’t speak much Italian, he spoke no English, but we figured it out.

 I especially miss the lemon tree.
 The tree wasn’t technically in our yard, but enough of it reached over the fence that I had access to plenty of fresh lemons whenever I needed them.
 I needed them often.

 I’m not sure how much olive oil I consumed during the four years we lived there, but it was a lot.
-It was so delicious, I couldn’t get enough.
+That olive oil was so delicious, I couldn’t get enough.
 I cooked with it, grilled with it, used it as a condiment.
-I still do, but i have yet to find anything here that compares to the wonderful unfiltered oil we’d buy there.
+I still do, but I have yet to find anything here that compares to the wonderful unfiltered oil we’d buy there.

 So as I said, I woke up in the midst of all these memories and longings, swirling thoughts of olive oil and lemons, and I knew I had to make something today that would connect me to that time—something I could smell and taste and share.

 I decided to try making muffins with the lemons and olive oil that remind me so much of those years on the island.
 I had never baked with extra virgin olive oil before, but have heard really great things about citrus and olive oil cakes, so I knew the muffins could be something special.

-My first experimental batch failed because I overbaked them.
+My first experimental batch failed because I over baked them.
 I didn’t realize that using honey instead of sugar would cause the muffins to brown so much faster than normal.
-The first time I checked them, it was already too late.
-They were brown and dry and crisp.
-But the flavor was delicious, so I knew I was on the right track.
+The first time I checked them, it was already too late!
+They were brown and dry and crisp but the flavor was delicious, so I knew I was on the right track.

 With the second batch, I fooled around with ingredient amounts, replaced part of the honey with granulated sugar, and reduced the oven temperature by 25 degrees.
 I also checked on them early and often.
 This batch was a success.